Ashok Banker: Mythological retellings

 Banker is best known for his Ramayana Series, a freely imaginative retelling of the ancient Sanskrit epic poem.
 It has spawned the burgeoning mythology genre.

 Television work

 Banker has been credited as the creator and scriptwriter (story, screenplay and dialogues) for A Mouthful of Sky, India's first television series in English, originally aired on DD Metro in the Indian sub-continent, retelecast on Star World.
 He was also co-writer of Malaysia's television series in English, titled City of the Rich, produced by UTV.
 Writing sporadically for television from the mid-1980s onwards, Banker scripted over 520 episodes of broadcast television for various series.

 Feature films

 In June 2013, Disney UTV purchased the rights to Banker's ongoing Mahabharata Series, with Banker commissioned to adapt the epic for release in 2016/17.
-Disney India CEO Siddhartha Roy Kapur was attached to produce and Director Abhishek Kapoor signed to direct the film.
+Disney India CEO Siddharth Roy Kapur was attached to produce and Director Abhishek Kapoor signed to direct the film.
 Banker has also confirmed that he has been commissioned by Rakeysh Omprakash Mehra to write the script for a forthcoming film.